-You are required to advise Elections Alberta of any changes to your registration.
+It is important that you update Elections Alberta of any changes to your registration.
 Changes must be submitted within 30 days of their coming into effect.
 File all changes using Form TPA-R-01.
-Updates can be provided to Elections Alberta by fax at 780.422.2900 or by email at finance@elections.ab.ca. vii
+Updates can be provided to Elections Alberta by fax (780.422.2900) or email (finance@elections.ab.ca).7